 I remember that last year, my son told me he found about Santa on the first day of school.
 Yikes!
 He was full of a lot of emotions about that finding.

 It is important to recognize that even if kids are acting fine, there is a lot going on inside their minds.
 So take the time to slow down with them and give them the attention they deserve.

 17. Put a Limit on Your Kids’ Activities

-If there is one thing we have learned in 2020, is that it okay to slow down and not be so busy.
+If there is one thing we have learned over the last few years is that it okay to slow down and not be so busy.
 You might have a child that thrives on being super busy.
 Or kids that prefer to be at home.
 It is a balancing act on how busy each child needs to be.
 But remember that the more activities you sign up for, the more running around you will be doing.

 It is easy to get unorganized when you are spending your days driving your kids around from activity to activity.

 18. Create a List of Lunch Ideas

 Whether your kids will be going to school in person or virtually learning, you will need to consider school lunches.
 Come up with a list of your kids’ favorite lunch ideas and rotate through that list each week.
 If you need some school lunch inspiration, check out these Tips for Packing School Lunches.

 Corral all of your lunch making supplies in one spot to make lunch packing a cinch.

 It is necessary to maintain a family calendar, but moms can stay organized with their own planner as well.
 Keep track of your own appointments, personal to-dos and goals with a planner.
 Tech savvy moms can utilize Google Calendar or the Cozi app.
 But, for those moms like that paper systems, invest in a nice planner.